 While there is no time limit for the resubmission of a rejected application, the respective application requirements and the call-specific application deadlines do apply.
 Resubmissions must be submitted as described in section 2.1, i.e. as a separate, new application and not as a supplementary application to the previously rejected proposal.

 2.5 File formats, file names, and online forms

-Overview of all documents and forms to be submitted
+The following sections provide an overview of all files and forms to be submitted.

 2.5.1 All applications must include the following parts:

 a) Files: